frconor-ebook/meditations/_posts/2025-06-02-fruits-of-the-holy-spirit.md

 In *Christ Is Passing By*, we\'re told, "Joy has its roots in the form of a cross" (J. Escrivá, *Christ Is Passing By*, Point 43; *The Forge*, Point 28).

 People who try to run away from the crosses in their life---they don\'t find joy.
-They only find joy in embracing the cross and thanking God for it, accepting with joy that this is the will of God for me, this particular cross, this situation, this life that he wants me to lead.
+They only find joy in embracing the cross and thanking God for it, accepting with joy that this is the will of God for me, this particular cross, this situation, this life that He wants me to lead.

 We\'re told in *The Forge*, "To give oneself to the service of others, forgetting about oneself, is so efficacious that God rewards us with a humility full of joy" (J. Escrivá, *The Forge*, Point 591).

-We can ask the Holy Spirit for that joy.
-The joy that can be there in spite of sadness, in spite of sickness, or anxiety, or depression, or any of these other things that are so common in society now.
+We can ask the Holy Spirit for that joy---the joy that can be there in spite of sadness, in spite of sickness, or anxiety, or depression, or any of these other things that are so common in society now.

 The third gift of the Holy Spirit is peace.
 It accompanies true joy.